Commotion Wireless

-Commotion Wireless is an open-source wireless mesh network for electronic communication.
+Commotion Wireless was an open-source wireless mesh network for electronic communication.
 The project was developed by the Open Technology Institute, and development included a $2 million grant from the United States Department of State in 2011 for use as a mobile ad hoc network (MANET), concomitant with the Arab Spring.
 It was preliminarily deployed in Detroit in late 2012, and launched generally in March 2013.
-The project has been called an "Internet in a Suitcase".
+The project was called an "Internet in a Suitcase".

 Commotion 1.0, the first non-beta release, was launched on December 30, 2013.

+After an initial flurry of attention, the project did not prove sustainable.
+The code development profiles for the project have not been updated since 2016, and the project's website has been offline since approximately September 2024.

-Commotion relies on several open source projects: OLSR, OpenWrt, OpenBTS, and Serval project.
+Commotion relied on several open source projects: OLSR, OpenWrt, OpenBTS, and Serval project.